SAP-docs/btp-integration-suite/docs/ci/Development/data-store-variables-and-jms-queues-when-to-use-which-option-6bc21cb.md

 </td>
 <td valign="top">

-Whenever a message is initiated by a client's call or a timer \(scheduler\)
+Whenever a message is initiated by a client's call or a timer \(scheduler\), or pushed to the integration flow automatically by the Data Store sender adapter.

 </td>
 <td valign="top">